Becoming a Member of WSSC

 If you are a probationary member and have not shot in six months you are required to retake the safety course (at no addition fee).
 If during a full year you are unable to fulfill these requirements and made a payment for membership from the date you have taking the safety course, your application for membership will be denied.

 Your membership dues are payable at the completion of your probationary period and your acceptance into the club.
 Unfortunately we cannot accord you club privileges until this is paid.

 Once the probation requirements are met, your application will be taken to the next monthly directors’ meeting, at which time the directors, if satisfied you are a safe and responsible shooter, will vote you in as a full member.

 Once you are voted in you will have full member privileges.
-The 2017 single membership fee is $300.00, HST included.
-Family membership consisting of two members is $495, HST Included; Additional family members pay a fee of $171, HST included.
+The 2018 single membership fee is $300.00, HST included.
+Family membership varies on the number of members per household at the club.
 This includes a membership to Canadian Firearms Institute.
 The CFI includes with its membership $5,000,000.00 liability insurance at shooting events.

 The junior member will not be required to pay a membership fee until their 18th birthday.
 Juniors must have taken the Club Safety Course.
 Juniors are subjected to the cost of applicable insurance, currently set at $20.

 The Authorization to Transport (LTATT) has become a condition of a license for certain routine and lawful activities